Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Don’t Wait During an Emergency

 Some lollipops contain ingredients that can be irritating or even detrimental to our canine friends.
 The paper or plastic sticks might get lodged in their throat, gut, or bowels, causing an emergency situation.
 The sooner you seek treatment, the better.
+You must get them the help that they need right away rather than delay the process and regret it later.

 If they just ate a piece of the candy and you saw the entire thing, they will likely be okay.
-However, a toxic artificial sweetener in lollipops and other candies called xylitol can be very problematic for our canine friends.
+However, a toxic artificial sweetener in lollipops and other candies called xylitol can be problematic for our canine friends.

 Traditional Lollipop Ingredients

-We chose one of the most popular lollipops available on the market to gauge exactly what’s in a lollipop.
+We chose one of the most popular lollipops available on the market to gauge exactly what’s in this candy.
+Here’s a further look at one of the most popular lollipops, the Dum Dum.

 Ingredients: